Cincinnati police fatally shot an armed 18-year-old. The next day, his father killed a sheriff’s deputy, authorities say

 Hinton Jr.’s son was armed and fleeing from a stolen vehicle when a responding officer fatally shot him, police said.
 Police body cam footage does not clearly show whether the fleeing man pointed a gun at the officer.

 The family reviewed the footage between 10 a.m. and 11 a.m.
-Friday, and the father was “very distraught,” according to Michael Wright, an attorney who was at the viewing of the footage, the Cincinnati Enquirer reported.
-CNN has attempted to reach Wright.
+Friday, and the father was “very distraught,” according to Wright, the Cincinnati Enquirer reported.

+Wright told CNN that he has filed a public records request and is asking for additional information.

+“At this point, we are still investigating the circumstances of Ryan being shot and killed by the Cincinnati Police Department,” Wright said, adding that he has met with the Chief of Police.
+“The family’s pretty upset, pretty distraught about what happened to their son.”

 Police said the deputy was killed at about 1 p.m.
 Friday.